selftext/minimal-mistakes/_posts/2016-04-12-an-apc40-mapping-for-traktor.md

 ---
 title: An APC40 Mapping for Traktor
-excerpt: "Here’s the custom APC40 Traktor mapping I use when DJing with The Company Soundsystem."
+excerpt: "Custom APC40 Traktor mapping I use when DJing with The Company Soundsystem."
+header:
+  overlay_color: "#333"
 ---

 ![APC40 Traktor Mapping](/images/apc40_traktor_mapping.png)